-Prevent Teen Drug Use
+Prevent Teen Drug Use: One Choice for Health

 For a number of years IBH has studied the link between academic performance and the use of marijuana and other substances, publishing a report in 2012, American’s Dropout Crises: The Unrecognized Connection to Adolescent Substance Use, coauthored by IBH President Robert L. DuPont, MD and Amelia Arria, PhD, Director of the Center for Young Adult Health and Development at the University of Maryland School of Public Health.

-There is no constituency that supports the use by teens of any alcohol, tobacco, marijuana or other drugs.
+There is no constituency that supports the use by teens of any alcohol, nicotine, marijuana or other drugs.
 Because nearly all substance use disorders can be traced to adolescence, the continuing decline in youth drug use holds great promise for reducing all of the later life problems resulting from use.

 For more information about the One Choice youth can make about substance use and prevention resources from IBH visit www.OneChoicePrevention.org.